nanny-on/agent/INSTALL.md

     [*] Setup init acccntl scripts.
    ```

- 6. After the process is complete, the installer will print a success message.
+ 6. After the process is complete, the installer will print a success message. <br>

    ```[*] Installation is done.```